laslosobol/vedroid/README.md

 * Xamarin - because our dev has experience with C#, and considers it as the most convenient variant for himself
 * Figma - it's one of the best variants, when it comes to creating interfaces and prototypes.
 Also, already worked with it.
 * Miro - good variant for creating some very basic wireframes and mindmaps.
+* Postgres - for DB, as we both have experience with it
+* ASP.NET Core - backend

 Any further technological desicions will be added and described during the development.